lawrennd/snippets/_ml/includes/hierarchical-clustering.md

 * Continue until all points are in one cluster
 * Result: A tree structure (dendrogram) showing merge history}

 \notes{Hierarchical clustering builds a tree structure by iteratively merging the closest clusters.
-Unlike k-means, we don't need to specify the number of clusters in advance.
+Unlike $k$-means, we don't need to specify the number of clusters in advance.
 Instead, we start with each point as its own cluster and merge the closest pairs until we have one cluster containing all points.
 The result is a dendrogram - a tree that shows the complete merge history and allows us to extract any number of clusters by cutting the tree at different heights.}

 \subsection{Linkage Criteria}